oxc-project/javascript-parser-in-rust/docs/lexer.md

 you can see that it just copies the tracking index and the boundary.
 :::

-Equipped with `peek`, tokenizing `++` and `+=` are just a simple nested if statements.
+Equipped with `peek`, tokenizing `++` and `+=` are just simple nested if statements.

-Here is a real world implementation from [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus):
+Here is a real-world implementation from [jsparagus](https://github.com/mozilla-spidermonkey/jsparagus):

 ```rust reference
 https://github.com/mozilla-spidermonkey/jsparagus/blob/master/crates/parser/src/lexer.rs#L1769-L1791
 ```

-The above logic applies for all operators, so let's expand our knowledge on lexing JavaScript.
+The above logic applies to all operators, so let's expand our knowledge on lexing JavaScript.

 ---

 ## Lexing JavaScript

-A lexer written in Rust is really boring, it feels like writing C code where you write long chained if statements and check for each `char` and then return the respective token.
+A lexer written in Rust is rather boring, it feels like writing C code where you write long chained if statements and check for each `char` and then return the respective token.

 The real fun begins when we start lexing for JavaScript.